University Degree in Emergency Psychology and Behavioural and Cognitive Therapy

 PUBLICS :

-This academics is intended for psychiatrists, psychologists or physicians, with a academics in CBT (e.g., the CBT IUD or equivalent), or professionals working in the care of victims.
-Nurses working in emergency departments who are already trained in CBT are accepted with a letter of support from their department head.
+This academics program is aimed at psychiatrists, psychologists or doctors with an academics degree in CBT (e.g. DIU in CBT or equivalent), or professionals working in victim care.
+Nurses working in emergency services and already trained in CBT are accepted with a letter of support from their department head.

-Admission is selective and is based on a dossier (covering letter and CV including initial and continuing education and professional experience).
-The application form can be sent in electronic or paper form to the head of academics.
+Admission is selective and is based on an application file (covering letter and CV including initial and continuing training and professional experience).
+Applications can be sent electronically or on paper to the head of academics.

 ADMISSION DEADLINES :

-• Send the application 15 days before the start of the academics.
+- Send application 15 days before academics begins.

 VAPP GATEWAY :

-• If you do not have the required diploma, you can access academics through the Validation of Personal and Professional Experience (VAPP): vapp@univ-smb.fr.
+- If you don't have the required diploma, you can enter the academics program via the Validation des Acquis Personnels et Professionnels (VAPP) program: vapp@univ-smb.fr.
 See our dedicated page.

 ■ Know the neurobiology of trauma and dissociation.